18F/identity-gitlab/README.md

 ## Delete

-`aws-vault exec sandbox-admin -- ./destroy.sh gitlab-dev`
+`aws-vault exec tooling-admin -- ./destroy.sh gitlab-dev`

 You may have to delete an ELB by hand too.
 I think that EKS is deleted too fast sometimes for teleport or gitlab to tear it down.